-A solvent, derived from the Latin, Solvo meaning to loosen, unite, or solve, is a substance used to dissolve another, creating a homogenous solution.
+A solvent, derived from the Latin, solvo meaning to loosen, unite, or solve, is a substance used to dissolve another, creating a homogenous solution.
 Solvents are omnipresent in our daily life, water often being referred to as the universal solvent that acts as a medium in which we exist.
 In nature, solvents are used as carriers for vital nutrients across all organisms.
 Imagine the sugar dissolved in water being pulled up the phloem through capillary action created by the evaporation occurring along the pores of lemon grass leaves.
-Clever as we are, we humans have discovered that the uses of these marvelous materials are many.
+Clever as we are, we humans have discovered that the uses of these marvellous materials are many.

 It is important to note that when two substances form a solution, there is no chemical reaction occurring.
 One substance dissolving into another is in fact a physical change in which the particles of the solute have oriented themselves in the intermolecular, “gaps” of the solvent due to their electronegative attraction known as dipole moments for polar solvents, and as London forces in the case of non-polar molecules (The London dispersion force is the weakest intermolecular force—a temporary attractive force that results when the electrons in two adjacent atoms occupy positions that make the atoms form temporary dipoles.)

 This unique physical property offers several versatile applications, and refinement through the use of a solvent as a carrier (and means of separation) is a mainstay in the cannabis purification industry.
 In cannabis extraction, all of the above discussed properties of solvents are used in the selective removal of the different components of the cannabis plant, and as a medium for their purification.